Sunday through Thursday

 Discover an MRS Community of Science Education and Public Outreach

-Join us for exciting hands-on activities, demonstrations, information areas and seminars to engage future materials scientists and engineers.
-Find out how you can participate as we bring the science of materials to the general public.
+Join us for exciting hands-on activities, demonstrations, information areas, seminars and workshops to engage current and future materials scientists and engineers.
+Find out how you can participate as we partner to bring the science of materials to the general public, explore the topics of sustainable practices and the impact of society on materials science, education and outreach.

-In addition to visiting the Public Outreach Center, interact with educators, scientists and students at our hands-on activities during the Student Mixer and Hands-On Coffee Breaks.
+In addition to visiting the Public Outreach Center, interact with educators, scientists and students at our hands-on activities during the Frontiers Reception and Coffee Breaks.

 Focus on Sustainability